mita07/my-resume/index.md

 `2013`
 __Daffodil International University__

-- Bachelors in Computer Science and Technology
+- Bachelors in Computer Science and Engineering

 ## Language and Technologies